DIGImend/uclogic-tools/README.md

 Usage
 -----

-Huion-tools contains huion-probe utility which retrieves and displays parameters of Huion graphics tablets, while at the same time enabling their proprietary mode.
+Huion-tools contains two utilities: huion-probe and huion-decode.

+Huion-probe dumps diagnostics information from Huion graphics tablets and, as a side effect, enables their proprietary mode.

+Huion-decode attempts to extract tablet parameters from the information dumped by huion-probe.

 Huion-probe accepts two arguments: bus number and device address.
 You can find them in `lsusb` output by looking for a device with vendor ID 256c and product